Where Will Technology Manufacturing Lead Next?

 Light and sound

 Photonics is the science of photon, or light, generation, and manipulation.
-The field has many applications, including medicine and defence but in manufacturing terms, this generally means the use of industrial laser systems.
+The field has many applications, including medicine and defence, but in manufacturing terms, this generally means the use of industrial laser systems.
 No longer the preserve of science fiction, advanced laser systems can now offer unparalleled capabilities in precision manufacturing and advanced materials processing.
-Photonics can be used in large-scale manufacturing such as car production but the precision of lasers also makes them invaluable for delicate work within electronic components.
+Photonics can be used in large-scale manufacturing, such as car production, but the precision of lasers also makes them invaluable for delicate work within electronic components.

 Sir David Payne, director of Southampton’s Optoelectronics Research Centre (ORC), which is leading photonics research in the UK, said: “We know from experience the astonishing range of innovative ideas that emerge when scientists and engineers think about manufacturing.
 The key is to work with industry to understand the opportunity not only to improve existing manufacturing methods but also to develop entirely new ways of making things.”

-Ultrasonic technology, meanwhile, uses soundwaves with frequencies higher than the upper limit of human hearing.
-Again, it has many applications including medicine (ultrasound imaging or sonography) and the testing of structures for invisible flaws.
+Ultrasonic technology, meanwhile, uses sound waves with frequencies higher than the upper limit of human hearing.
+Again, it has many applications, including medicine (ultrasound imaging or sonography) and the testing of structures for invisible flaws.
 It also has many industrial applications, including ultrasonic welding technology, cutting, cleaning, and accelerating chemical processes.

 Smart factories